ArchipelagoMW/Archipelago/worlds/terraria/docs/setup_en.md

     - (Can be used to break progression)
 - Reduced Grinding
 - Upgraded Research
-    - (Automatically researchers certain items so don't be afraid when they don't appear in your inventory)
+    - (Automatically researches certain items, removing them from your inventory initially)

 ## Configuring your YAML File